 The procedures involve disassembling the motor and exposing dangerous parts.
 To reduce the risk of injury from moving, hot, or electrical parts:

-- Turn off the engine and keep engine shut-off cord (lanyard) with you when you perform maintenance unless otherwise specified. - Allow the engine to cool before handling hot parts or fluids. - Always completely reassemble the motor before operation.
+Turn off the engine and keep the key(s) and engine shut-off cord (lanyard) with you when you perform maintenance unless otherwise specified.